 And, it’s why I’m staring down virtual stage fright, posting last night’s Pandorica piece here, as a graphic and as an ATC you can download (and print at 300 dpi).
 Click on the illustration, above and on the left, to print your own copy.

-Oh, I’m still using my keyboard to compile my books.
-The ease of working with voice recognition software — so I don’t have to type anything, if I don’t want to — is a time-saver and avoids ye olde carpal tunnel issues.
+Oh, I’m still writing my books in Scrivener.
+For me, that’s the easiest way to create Kindle books and printed manuscripts.
+(I also use voice recognition software, so I don’t have to type anything, if I don’t want to.
+That’s a time-saver and avoids carpal tunnel issues.)

 This year, we chose some real, alternative Christmas tree options.
 We had two trees in our living room.
 (I’ve always preferred to have more than one tree for the holiday season.)